 health for either a specific component c or for all of them.
 Each

 component represent a subsystem of the session daemon.
 Those

 components are set with health counters that are atomically

 incremented once reached.
 An even value indicates progress in the

 execution of the component.
-An odd value means that the code has entered a blocking
+An odd value means that the code has

-used in the session daemon that was blocked for more than 20
+IPC used in the session daemon that was blocked for more than 20

 seconds (default timeout).
-The condition for this bad health to be detected
+The condition for this bad health to

-through the health socket which is a different one from
+reached through the health socket which is a different one from

 the command and the application socket.
 An isolated thread serves

 The c argument can be one of the following values: